Waves never stop, and you can ride only one at a time.

 Even worse, recent brain research shows that multitasking makes you stupid as well as slow, while increasing stress and accelerating aging ().

-Working on many things at once gives the illusion that things are going faster and plays on management desire for efficiency of the individual worker.
-Yet this increases the number of defects that the team must fix and test later, escalates development costs and slips release dates.
+Working on many things at once gives the illusion that things are going faster and plays on management’s desire for efficiency of the individual worker.
+Yet this increases the number of defects that the team must fix and test later, escalates development costs, and slips release dates.

 The team can divide work across subgroups, but each subgroup can work autonomously only to the degree that the work items are mutually independent.
 Items tend to be mutually coupled in a complex system, and dealing with these dependencies can block progress and add delay, though circular dependencies are rarely necessary when ordering work items.
 Development Team members often want to work independently to avoid stepping on each other’s code, a symptom of a dysfunctional team with poor process and engineering practices.
 Google solved this problem by implementing a daily meeting and Swarming to get things Done ().

-Focus maximum team effort on one item in the Product Backlog and get it done as soon as possible.
+Focus maximum team effort on one item in the Product Backlog and complete all known work as soon as possible.
 Whoever takes this item is Captain of the team.
 Everyone must help the Captain if they can and no one can interrupt the Captain.
 As soon as the Captain is Done, whoever takes responsibility for the next backlog item is Captain.

 In 1947, we arranged machines in parallel lines or in an L shape and tried having one worker operate three or four machines along the processing route.
 We encountered strong resistance among the production workers, however, even though there was no increase in work or hours.
 Our craftsmen did not like the new arrangement that required them to function as multi-skilled operators.
 They did not like changing from “one operator, one machine” to a system of “one operator, many machines in different processes.”
 Taiichi Ohno, The Toyota Production System, 1988, Chapter 1. — Figure from Liker, The Toyota Way, 2004, Chapter 8, Figure 8-4.